open-voice-interoperability/website/site/content/_index.md

       global standards, advocacy of data and privacy issues, and interoperability that is essential for consumers and brands.
 about:
-  heading: Why the Need for The Open Voice Network (OVN)
+  heading: Why Become a Member
   text: >-
     OVN members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal